-MPF Loans held in portfolio increased as new-purchase volume continued to outpace paydown and maturity activity due to increased utilization by PFIs and the addition of new PFIs to the MPF Program.
+MPF Loans held in portfolio increased as new-purchase volume continued to outpace paydown and maturity activity mainly due to strong loan origination activity as mortgage rates have declined.
+In addition, increased utilization by our PFIs and the addition of new Bank PFIs to the MPF Program continue to contribute to higher volume in our MPF Loans held in portfolio.
 In addition to our MPF Loans held in portfolio, we have MPF off-balance sheet products, where we buy and concurrently resell MPF Loans to Fannie Mae or other third party investors or pool and securitize them into Ginnie Mae MBS.

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+(U.S. Dollars in tables in millions except per share amounts unless otherwise indicated)